-Unlike 4K and 8K, which are purely visual standards, the Super Hi-Vision system also has three-dimensional 22.2 surround sound, with three vertical layers of front speakers, two layers of surround speakers, and two subwoofers for bass frequencies.
+The 8K Ultra HD/Super Hi-Vision specification also includes support for three-dimensional 22.2 surround sound, with three vertical layers of front speakers, two layers of surround speakers, and two subwoofers for bass frequencies.

-Conventional home cinema systems are 5.1, with three front and two surround speakers, although we're now seeing 7.1 audio with four surround speakers, and simple three-dimensional speaker options for the home.
+Conventional home cinema systems are 5.1, with three front and two surround speakers, although we're now seeing 7.1 audio with four surround speakers, and simpler three-dimensional speaker options for the home.

-Here's how Super Hi-Vision/8K Ultra HD lines up against 4K Ultra HD and Full HD.
+Here's how 8K Ultra HD lines up against 4K Ultra HD and Full HD.

 |Resolution (pixels)||7680 wide x 4320 high||3,840 wide x 2,160 high||1920 wide x 1080 high|